 Scotland might be my home country but I’m ashamed to admit that, at 27, there is still so much I haven’t seen.
 When I started travelling last year, I promised myself that every time I came back to Scotland, I would try and fit in as much as possible – to travel in my own country as I would if I were abroad.
 I’ve been back from Sardinia for just over a month and, despite the typically non-summery Scottish weather, I’ve managed to fit in a lot of backyard travelling…including a day exploring the beautiful Ben A’an.

 When getting lost looks like this, involves stumbling upon a Scottish legend’s grave and a sipping a cold pint at Monachyle MHOR, it’s really not so bad!
-One of the things I wanted to do this year was explore more of Scotland, especially all of the amazing places that are literally on my doorstep.
+One of the things I wanted to do this year was to explore more of Scotland, especially some of the amazing places that are literally on my doorstep.
+My sister and I took a backyard road trip in the general direction of Loch Voil, Balquhidder and decided to keep going for as long as there was light!
 Continue reading

-Stirling isn’t short on great places to get breakfast, but it is short on places that serve them all day.
-After trying to make it in time for the (very good) breakfast menu at The Filling Station in Stirling, and missing it by 15 minutes, a friend and I spent a hungry half an hour wandering around the city looking for anywhere that would give us some form of brunch food at 1pm on a Sunday afternoon.
-Luckily, although probably not for my waistline, we stumbled upon The Fat Cyclist Cafe, which has since become my new favourite place – for breakfast, coffee and pretty much everything else.
+Stirling isn’t short on great places to get coffee or breakfast, but it is short on places that serve them all day.
+After trying to make it in time for the breakfast at The Filling Station, and missing it by 15 minutes, a friend and I spent a hungry half an hour wandering around the city looking for anywhere that would give us some form of brunch food at 1 pm on a Sunday afternoon.
+Luckily, although probably not for my waistline, we stumbled upon The Fat Cyclist Cafe Stirling, which has since become my new favourite place – for breakfast, coffee and pretty much everything else.
 Continue reading

-Stirling is a University City, which means students, and lots of them.
-They’ve brought with them the need for copious amounts of coffee and free WiFi, and the city has obliged.
-Here are a few tried and tested places to plug in with great, cheap drinks and free internet access.
+Stirling is very much a University City, which means students…and lots of them.
+They’ve brought with them the need for copious amounts of coffee and fast free WiFi, and the city has obliged.
+Here are a five of the best tried and tested coffee shops in Stirling, with cheap drinks and free internet access.